Jienniers/BTG-Text-Editor/README.md

 # Text Editor

-A Text Editor Made in C++ Winforms with multiple features
+A Text Editor Made in C++ with multiple features

 ## Installation